anselrognlie/educational_materials/src/references/programming-with-python/thinking-about-variables.md

 *Fig 5. a and b refer to the same list.*

-Note the diagram does not show the reference in position 0 of the list which refers to `1`—at address `4460698048`—and then `2`—at address `4460698080`.
-It works exactly as our original variable example worked.
+The diagram does not show the reference in position 0 of the list which refers to `1`—at address `4460698048`—and then `2`—at address `4460698080`.
+It works exactly the same as our original variable example worked.

-Instead, notice that when `a` is assigned to `b`, just as with the number example, `b` gets the same reference that `a` had.
+Notice that when `a` is assigned to `b`, just as with the number example, `b` gets the same reference that `a` had.
 It follows then that a change to position 0 in one list will have the same effect on the other list.
 This is not because there are two copies that are somehow entangled with one another.
-It's because there is only a single list, and two variables are referring to that single list!
+It's because there is only a single list, and both variables are referring to that single list!

 ## Making Copies

 References are great at reducing the amount of memory our programs have to use, and for making data defined in one part of the program available in other parts.
 But what if we really did want to be able to modify `a` without affecting `b`.
-In those cases, we must make a copy of the data value itself.
+In that case, we must make a copy of the data value itself.

 Some data types, like numbers and strings, are said to be _immutable_ in Python.
 This means that once they have been created, they cannot change.
 When we act on them, such as adding to a number, or concatenating strings, the original value remains unchanged, and a new value is created.
 If we store the result of those operations, as we saw when incrementing `a`, the variable reference is set to the new value.
 Any other variable that referred to the original value will continue to do so, as `b` did in example 1.